About My Practice.

 I love practicing shiatsu, and have given thousands of professional treatments since my graduation from the Boston Shiatsu School in 1998.
 I have practiced shiatsu at Harvard University Health Services (1998-2016), Beth Israel Deaconess Medical Center (1999-2002) and Harvard Vanguard Medical Associates (1999-2003), and have been a massage intern at the Cancer Center at Roger Williams Medical Center (2014).
 I have studied shiatsu with Kikuko Miyazaki, Patricia Carusone, Keith Phillips, and Janet MacDonald.
 I have studied pregnancy shiatsu with Suzanne Yates, an authority on shiatsu for pregnancy and author of Shiatsu for Midwives.

 For 11 years I taught shiatsu massage, integrative massage, and traditional Chinese medicine for Program in Therapeutic Massage at the Community College of Rhode Island.
-I enjoy mentoring massage and shiatsu therapists, and welcome new mentees.
+I enjoy privately teaching and mentoring shiatsu and massage therapists, and welcome new mentees.
 I am a Registered Instructor with the American Organization for Bodywork Therapies of Asia (AOBTA-RI) in Zen Shiatsu, a Licensed Massage Therapist, and Board Certified in Therapeutic Massage and Bodywork.

 Location and Hours

-Wednesdays (3:00 p.m. to 8:00 p.m.)
+Mondays (8:00 a.m. to 2:00 p.m.)
 My office is located on the first floor of 208 Governor Street on Providence's East Side, between Waterman and Angell Streets.
 Off-street parking is available.

 Shiatsu Massage: $70 for a 45-minute session, $95 for a 60-minute session, $125 for a 90-minute session.